xOryus/NFCMark3/README.md

 ## 🙏 Acknowledgements

 Special thanks to the developers and community of Proxmark3 and Momentum Firmware for their tools and support.

-- **Creator**: Strix
-- **Discord**: strixmosh

-## Acknowledgements

-Special thanks to the developers and community of Proxmark3 and Momentum Firmware for their tools and support.